Making sense of student learning — through SoTL

 – collaboration around teaching becomes easier

-– improvement is grounded in evidence from learning, not only requirements
+– improvement is grounded in evidence from student learning, not only requirements

 How I work with SoTL

-In my work I rarely start with methods β I start with the question educators are trying to understand.
+In my work I rarely start with methods — I start with the question educators are trying to understand, as a sparring partner and guide in the process.

 Often the challenge is not lack of motivation, but that the question remains too broad, or difficult to connect to everyday teaching decisions.
 Together we make that question workable.